prvdmwrong/prvdmwrong/docs/tutorials/advanced/philosophies.md

 - Pronghorn does not implement dependency injection, minimal extensibility and introduces some bloat;
 - Lazy Modules has subpar syntax, somewhat couples code;
-- Lumin Framework provides minimal primitives for singletons in the form of controllers, does not implement dependency injection;
+- Lumin Framework has a controller API that is inspired by Prvd 'M Wrong, to which Prvd 'M Wrong excels it's implementation, and Lumin only features a rudimentary dependency injection API.

 Finally: